 If you love to order chili rellenos at your favorite Mexican restaurant, you will appreciate how easy it is to enjoy the same flavors at home with this easy recipe for Baked Chili Relleno Pie.

-Chili rellenos are my #1 favorite Mexican food.
-Whenever we try a new Mexican restaurant, the likelihood we will return depends on their rellenos.
-My favorite ones come from El Rancho Grande restaurant in the Ft.
-Worth Stockyards.
-Admittedly, these chili rellenos aren’t quite the same as theirs for one, because I left out the “stuff, batter, and-fry-each-individual-poblano-pepper” part.
-Secondly, it’s just way easier to layer all the ingredients into a casserole dish.
+First, I left out the “stuff, batter, and-fry-each-individual-poblano-pepper” part.
+Secondly, it’s way easier to layer all the ingredients into a casserole dish.
 I hope you enjoy it as much as we do.

 A note about the peppers specified in Baked Chili Relleno Pie: